Anoopsivaraman/Anoopsivaraman/README.md

 - 👋 Hi, I’m @Anoopsivaraman
+- I am a technical lead with more than 13 years of experience in various monitring tools
-- 👀 I’m interested in Monitoring tools, small and medium level automations and API scripting
+- 👀 I’m interested in small and medium level automations and API scripting
 - 🌱 I’m currently learning python
 - 📫 You can reach me on anshiv1988@gmail.co